Avani Brandt

-Avani Kimberly Brant (born August 26, 2003) is an American professional soccer player who plays as a defender or midfielder for A-Liga club HB Køge.
+Avani Kimberly Brant (born August 26, 2003) is an American professional soccer player who plays as a defender or midfielder for Vrouwen Eredivisie club Feyenoord.
 She played college soccer for the Stanford Cardinal and has previously appeared for the United States under-20 national team.

 Early life

 Brandt was born in Manhattan, New York, but was raised in the suburban neighborhood of Syosset.
 She played youth soccer for SUSA in the Elite Clubs National League and East Meadow SC.
 Brandt attended Syosset High School, where she was named two-time all-state, three-time all-county, and two-time team captain.
 In 2021, she was recognized as a high school All-American.
 Brandt was a versatile player throughout her high school career, starting as a midfielder before moving up to the forward line.
 In her final high school game, she scored a brace to help Syosset win a conference championship; earlier on in her high school career, Brandt had also helped the school win the title for the first time in program history.